cybex-gmbh/transmorpher/README.md

 #### File Storage

-If you want to store your files locally, you can specify the following disks in your environment file:
+To store your files on a local disk, you can specify the following disks in your environment file:

 ```dotenv
 TRANSMORPHER_DISK_ORIGINALS=localOriginals